Mormon sex therapist faces discipline and possible expulsion from the LDS Church

 Helfer, who describes herself as a “semiactive” member of the church, moved from Kansas to Salt Lake City in December 2019.
 But she is being disciplined by church leaders in Kansas.
 Local leaders typically initiate and conduct disciplinary actions.
 Although they sometimes get guidance from senior church authorities on issues of apostasy, it’s unclear whether high-ranking LDS leaders in Salt Lake City have been involved in Helfer’s case.

-She came under the scrutiny of church leadership last fall when Stephen Daley, stake president in Derby, Kan., sent her a series of letters expressing concern that her public views on the use of pornography, masturbation and same-sex marriage contradict church teaching.
+She came under the scrutiny of church leadership last fall when Stephen Daley, stake president in Derby, Kan., sent her a letter expressing concern that her public views on the use of pornography, masturbation and same-sex marriage contradict church teaching.
 Referring to her beliefs about LGBTQ members, he asked in a Nov.
 9, 2020 letter, “Do you consider the Church toxic and unsafe for its members?”

 Daley noted how Helfer wrote, “The last thing I want for my people is to replace one patriarchal prick for another.
 You can quote me on that one.
 Beware of any person/organization/system that assumes they know better than you about what you need.”
 Helfer said in an interview that that comment was made on her personal Facebook page and not in a professional context.